-NATIONAL REPORT OF SWEDEN Executive summary This report gives a summary of the main activities within the Swedish Hydrographic Office since the last report given at the 62nd NHC meeting at Arkö Island in April 2018.
+NATIONAL REPORT OF SWEDEN Executive summary This report gives a summary of the main activities within the Swedish Hydrographic Office since the last report given at the 23rd BSHC meeting in Aalborg in August 2018.
 1. Hydrographic Office The Swedish Hydrographic Office is organized within the Swedish Maritime Administration (SMA).
 Apart from hydrography, SMA is also responsible for other maritime services, where the main are Pilotage, Fairway Service, Icebreaking, Search and Rescue (SAR) and Maritime Traffic Information.
 At the time of compiling this report the Hydrographic Office, including the hydrographic survey personnel, employs 117 persons.
 See also the organisation scheme in figure 1.
 All operations are certified in accordance with ISO 9001 and the environmental standard ISO 14001.
 The quality management system covers all parts of the operations and supporting activities within the Swedish Maritime Administration.
 During 2018, the Hydrographic Office has implemented a new management system with three management blocks, process-, information- and system management.
 The main reason has been to divide system management from information and process management, which previously were integrated.

 Figure 1 Organizational scheme of the Swedish Hydrographic Office 2.
-Surveys 2.1 Overall status and surveys 2018 Most Swedish waters are surveyed to some degree over the years, but the long term objective is that all Swedish waters should be surveyed in accordance with the IHO S-44 standard.
+Surveys 2.1 Overall status and surveys 2018 and 2019 (Q1 - Q2) Most Swedish waters are surveyed to some degree over the years, but the long term objective is that all Swedish waters should be surveyed in accordance with the IHO S-44 standard.
 Sweden and Finland have implemented a common Finnish Swedish realisation of S-44; named FSIS-44.
 There are still areas used by SOLAS vessels that needs to be surveyed by modern methods.
 Surveys and re-surveys now and until 2020 are focused on shipping routes as defined as HELCOM Cat I and II areas in the HELCOM Re-Survey plan for the Baltic Sea.
-Cat I and II encompasses 118 000 km2 out of totally 165 000 km2 within Swedish waters.
-Sweden has targeted that the surveying of Cat I and II areas should be finalized 2020.
+Cat I and II encompasses 118 000 km out of totally 165 000 km within Swedish waters.
+Sweden has targeted that the surveying of Cat I and II areas should be finalized 2020, but it is more likely that it will be finalized 2021.
 Since 2011 the Swedish HO, together with other Baltic Sea HOs, has received co-financing from the EU TEN-T and Connecting Europe Facility (CEF) programme for hydrographic surveying activities.
-The first phase FAMOS Freja was finalized 2016, but FAMOS has continued with the second phase FAMOS Odin 2016 - 2019 (30 June 2019).
-The HOs from Denmark, Estonia, Finland, Germany, Latvia Lithuania and Sweden is participating in FAMOS Odin.
-In addition to these HOs, there are also many other additional partners such as national authorities and institutes.
-Additional activities in this second phase are studies on route optimizing in the Baltic Sea in regards to bathymetry and squat.
-The project will also perform studies on better control of Under Keel Clearance, where the clearance is critical.
+The first phase FAMOS Freja was finalized 2016 and the second phase FAMOS Odin was finalized 30 June 2019.
+The HOs from Denmark, Estonia, Finland, Germany, Latvia, Lithuania and Sweden participated in FAMOS Odin.
+In addition to these HOs, there were also many other additional partners such as national authorities and institutes.

-In 2018 a total amount of 12 150 km2 was surveyed in Swedish waters by SMA vessels and through contracted companies.
+In 2018 a total amount of 12 150 km was surveyed in Swedish waters by SMA vessels and through contracted companies.
+An additional 1550 km has been surveyed by SMA vessels until Q2 2019.
 The table below summarize the total amount of Swedish waters, surveyed in accordance with FSIS-44.
-Category of SE waters Area FSIS-44 fulfilled Percentage FSIS-44 fulfilled Total area SE waters 165 000 km2 107 000 km2 65 % Shipping routes HELCOM Cat I and II 118 000 km2 97 000 km2 82 % Other waters HELCOM Cat III + inland waters 47 000 km2 10 000 km2 21 %
+Category of SE waters Area FSIS-44 fulfilled Percentage FSIS-44 fulfilled Total area SE waters Shipping routes 165 000 km 108 500 km 98 500 km 66 % 83 % HELCOM Cat I and II Other waters HELCOM Cat III + inland waters 47 000 km 10 000 km2 21 %

 Figure 2 Surveys performed 2018

 Surveys planned 2019

 The FAMOS Odin project, with the co-financing from the EU CEF-program, has given SMA possibility to procure external resources for surveying.
 In 2018 three separate contracts were awarded to Clinton, MMT and Meritaito.
-Clinton surveyed 2700 km2 (South-eastern Baltic), MMT surveyed 2550 km2 (South-eastern Baltic) and Meritaito 2100 km2 (South-eastern Baltic and Sea of Bothnia).
+Clinton surveyed 2700 km (South-eastern Baltic), MMT surveyed 2550 km (South-eastern Baltic) and Meritaito 2100 km (South-eastern Baltic and Sea of Bothnia).